fbpx

 TL;DR

-Large internal team: The Language Experience Lab (LX Lab) team consists of over 200 people in 7 locations and rolls up into the Globalization Services engineering department.
+Large internal team: The Language Experience Lab (LX Lab) team consists of over 250 people in 7 locations and rolls up into the User Enablement unit, which is part of global Product Engineering.

 Focus on niche vendors: Smaller, in-country single language service providers are used for all languages.
 There is a strong focus on using vendors that have a very involved senior leadership team and have their primary operations located in the local markets.

-Local user groups: In priority markets, there are robust local user groups for SAP products that play a role in providing user experience feedback to the globalization team.
+Local user groups: In priority markets, there are robust local user groups for SAP products that play a role in providing user experience feedback to the LX Lab team.

-Internally trained MT: Initially, SAP partnered with a third-party vendor to deploy statistical machine translation, allowing them to move quickly.
-Today they manage and train neural engines in-house, using their large corpus of bilingual data from years of translation memory updates.
+Internally trained MT: Based on decades of experience with rules-based and statistical machine translation, LX Lab today manages and trains neural engines in-house, using their large corpus of bilingual data from years of translation memory updates.

 Fast figures